anandsundaramoorthysa/Loyola-Admission-2K25/README.md

 ## About Project

 Loyola Admission 2K25 is a web application designed to streamline the admission process for Loyola College of Arts & Science, Mettala.
 The application provides a seamless experience for students and administrators to manage the admission process efficiently.
-The project is built using **React.js, Express.js, PostgreSQL, and Node.js** and is hosted on **Render.com**.
+The project is built using **React.js, Express.js, PostgreSQL, and Node.js** and is hosted on **Vercel.com & used Render.com for database**.

+*Note:* Even you use Supabase for it.

 ## Prerequisites